ThomasWaldmann/argparse/doc/source/add_argument.rst

   Namespace(foo=9)
   >>> parser.parse_args('7'.split())
   usage: PROG [-h] foo
-  PROG: error: argument foo: invalid perfect_square value: '7'
+  PROG: error: argument foo: '7' is not a perfect square

 Note that if your type-checking function is just checking for a particular set of values, it may be more convenient to use the choices_ keyword argument::